Nationally Recognized Leaders Among Auto Dealer Fraud Attorneys

 How Do I Know if the Dealer is Lying, Cheating, or Stealing?

 Under Oklahoma law “fraud is a generic term embracing the multifarious means which human ingenuity can devise so one can get advantage over another by false suggestion or suppression of the truth.”
 Another way of saying this is that fraud is limited only by the creativity of the liar.
-Here are just a few examples of vehicle dealer fraud:
+Here are just a few examples of car dealer fraud:

 • selling a used car as a “new” car;